JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

 If encountering issues when running the script you can check the execution log.
 From the Script Editor, select ***Executions*** from the menu on the left.
 Each execution of the script will be logged showing timestamps and any errors encountered.

-For additional troubleshooting, you can use the `console.log()` function in the Google Script.
+For additional troubleshooting, you can use the `Logger.log()` function in the Google Script.

-E.g if you wanted to log a variable to check its contents, you can add the line `console.log("The variable contents are:" + variableName)` then execute the script by submitting a form.
+E.g if you wanted to log a variable to check its contents, you can add the line `Logger.log("The variable contents are:" + variableName)` then execute the script by submitting a form.
 Check the ***Execution*** page.
-Expanding the execution will provide any output from `console.log()` functions.
+Expanding the execution will provide any output from `Logger.log()` functions.

 ## Notes / Good to know